Th0w0/Sorting-Visualization-Project/README.md

 ## Introduction
 Welcome to the Sorting Visualization Project!
 This project is a graphical representation of basic sorting algorithms, designed to help users understand and visualize how different sorting techniques work.
 Developed by Group 2 for the Object-Oriented Programming (OOP) course in the 2023.1 semester at the Hanoi University of Science and Technology, this project aims to provide an educational tool for students and enthusiasts alike.
-## Demo [Please give me a Star in Github if you think this project is usefuls]
+## Demo [Please give me a Star in Github if you think this project is useful]

 [https://github.com/duongnguyen291/SortingDemonstrate/blob/master/Presentation/Demo.mp4](https://github.com/duongnguyen291/SortingDemonstrate/assets/116486270/8aa2850a-6f0f-40cb-9b95-97336da3191c)